celebrity

 October 14: Another six new lawsuits filed, with a minor among the accusers.

-On October 14, six new lawsuits were filed by attorney Tony Buzbee in New York federal court accusing music mogul Sean "Diddy" Combs of rape, sexual assault, and molestation, including allegations of sexual abuse involving a minor.
+On October 14, six lawsuits were filed by attorney Tony Buzbee in New York federal court accusing music mogul Sean "Diddy" Combs of rape, sexual assault, and molestation, including allegations of sexual abuse involving a minor.

-The new lawsuits, filed anonymously by two Jane Does and four John Does, include disturbing allegations spanning nearly three decades.
+The lawsuits, filed anonymously by two Jane Does and four John Does, include disturbing allegations spanning nearly three decades.

 Among the allegations was a claim from a North Carolina man who said he was just 16 years old when Combs sexually assaulted him at one of the rapper's infamous "white parties" in the Hamptons in 1998.